Deconfounding age effects with fair representation learning when assessing dementia: Experiments

-We extract 413 linguistic features from the narrative descriptions and their transcripts.
-These features were previously identified as the most useful for this task \citep{roark2007syntactic,fraser15-JAD,lunsford2015using,hernandez2018computer}.
-Each feature is $z$-score normalized.
-Relevant features include:
+\paragraph{Feature extraction} We extract 413 linguistic features from the narrative descriptions and their transcripts.
+These features were previously identified as the most useful for this task \cite{roark2007syntactic,fraser15-JAD,lunsford2015using}.
+Several examples of these features include: \begin{itemize} \item Acoustic: pause-word ratio, speech rate, MFCC statistics. \item Syntactic: Yngve depth statistics, the occurrence of various context-free grammar. \item Semantic: vocabulary richness (Honor{\'e}'s statistics and Brun{\'e}t's index), part-of-speech derived features. \end{itemize} All feature values are $z$-score normalized.
+We refer to them as ``raw'' features in the following paragraphs.